 GSTR 10 must be filed within three months from the date of cancellation or date of cancellation order whichever is later.

+GSTR 10 has a total of 11 sections.
 Following are the sections which will be auto-populated at the time of system login:

-- Legal Name
+2. Legal Name

-- Business Name
+3. Business or Trade Name

 Below are the sections under which information needs to be furnished:

-6. Effective Date of Surrender/Cancellation: Here you need to mention the date of cancellation of GST registration as contained in the order.
+5. Effective Date of Surrender/Cancellation: Here you need to mention the date of cancellation of GST registration as contained in the order.

-8. If Yes, Unique ID of Cancellation order: Unique ID will be provided by the authorities at the time of passing cancellation order.
+6. Reference number of Cancellation order: Unique ID will be provided by the authorities at the time of passing cancellation order.

-9. Date of Cancellation Order: This will be the date on which the GST registration cancellation order is passed by the authorities.
+7. Date of Cancellation Order: This will be the date on which the GST registration cancellation order is passed by the authorities.

 Once all the particulars are furnished correctly, the taxpayer is required to sign digitally either through a digital signature certificate (DSC) or Aadhaar based signature verification to authenticate the return.